CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### 0_TCGAbiolinks.R

 Download expression and mutation data from TCGAbiolinks.
+In case you cannot download the data with the code, you can always do it manually (https://portal.gdc.cancer.gov/projects/TCGA-COAD)

 ### 1_Data_Filtering_TCGA.R